 How to Manually Restore PostgreSQL Database Clusters from Backups

-DigitalOcean Managed Databases automatically handle recovery from hardware and software failures by replacing degraded nodes with new ones that resume directly from the point of failure.
-To recover from situations like a database administrator or application accidentally destroying data, you can manually restore a PostgreSQL database cluster from backups.
+DigitalOcean Managed Databases automatically recover from hardware and software failures by replacing degraded nodes with new ones that resume from the point of failure.

 Restore a PostgreSQL Cluster from Backups

-To restore from a backup, from the Databases page, click the name of the PostgreSQL database you want to restore to go to its Overview page, then click the Actions button and choose Restore from backup from the menu.
+To restore from a backup, from the Databases page, click the PostgreSQL database you want to restore.
+On its Overview page, click the Actions dropdown menu, and then select Restore from backup.

-When you’re ready, click Restore to New Cluster to begin the restoration.
+When finished, click Restore to New Cluster to begin the restoration.
 The time it takes to create the new cluster depends on the amount of data in the original.

 When the restoration completes, you can add standby nodes and read-only nodes as needed.